 Pros and Cons

-Pros that speak for the Quick Mill Carola:
+Pros for the Quick Mill Carola:

 - The drip tray is not too small.

-Cons that speak against the Quick Mill Carola:
+Cons against the Quick Mill Carola:

 - Milk cannot be frothed with this machine.